Jump to accessibility statement Skip to content

 Academic Tutor

-I joined the Social Sciences department in September 2021 as an Academic Tutor assisting in teaching modules related to Criminology, as well as working towards my professional doctorate.
-I have a particular interest in criminological theory, domestic violence, terrorism and counter-terrorism, the age of criminal responsibility and vulnerability within the Appropriate Adult network.
+I joined the Social Sciences department in 2021 as an Academic Tutor assisting in teaching modules related to criminology, as well as working towards my professional doctorate.
+I have a particular interest in criminological theory, domestic violence and abuse, terrorism, counter-terrorism and radicalisation, the age of criminal responsibility and vulnerability within the Appropriate Adult network.

-I studied at the University in 2014 and obtained a First Class Honours in Social Sciences: Criminology, then returned in 2020 to study LLM Criminal Law and Procedure at Masters level.
+I studied at the University in 2014 and obtained a First Class Honours in Social Sciences: Criminology, then returned in 2020 to study LLM Criminal Law and Procedure at master's level.
+I am also an Associate Fellow of the Higher Education Academy.

-My current professional doctorate research, focuses on service user participation within the Appropriate Adult network.
+My current professional doctorate research focuses on service user participation within the Appropriate Adult network.
+My professional doctorate supervisors are Dr John Dixon-Dawson and Dr Kev Smith.

 Teaching and supervision